 We lost her to Christ.

-And we can’t say that we’d always get the plot right.
+And we can’t say either that we’d always get the plot right.

-We are scenes and He is Writer, and He knows exactly the way our story should end — and that we are to win, every single time.
+We are scenes and He is Writer, and He knows exactly the way our story should end; that we are to win, every single time.

-That when we view life and suffering through the lens of the here and now only, we lose the blessings that eternity only through death brings about.
+That when we view life and suffering through the lens of the here and now only, we lose the blessings that eternity through death would only bring.

-That when none of us can say on how it’s all gonna play out in our lives, or that we’d know the why behind every pain, and the purpose behind every suffering, this Mama extraordinaire loved and gave of herself to her very end.
+That when none of us can say on how it is going to play out in our lives, or that we’d know the why behind every pain, or the purpose behind every suffering, this Mama extraordinaire loved large and gave of herself to her very end.

 She showed the rest of our watching world that there is a God dependable to carry you through the valley of loss and every mountain of suffering.